mhedenus/on_graphs_and_models/README.md

 <figcaption>Image 6.</figcaption>
 </figure>

 Which way shall we go?
 You have to put the name somewhere, either _inside_ the bubble or _outside_.
-I call this problem the __Property Dichotomy: either distinguishing between properties and relations or not.__
+I call this problem the __Property Dichotomy: either distinguishing between properties and relations -- or not.__

 Both solutions have their advantages and disadvantages.
-The property-in-the-bubble solution is simpler in the sense that there only two bubbles but the bubbles then show an _inner structure_.
+On the one hand the property-in-the-bubble solution is simpler in the sense that there are only two bubbles, on the other hand the bubbles show an _inner structure_.
 The property-outside-of-the-bubble solution has the advantage that the bubbles are  _atomic_ but it is more complex if you regard the number of arrows and bubbles.
 It is also more abstract because _the distinction between property and relationship has been neutralized_.